Our privacy promise to you

 We share your medical information with appropriate external social or health care professionals (including your GP and pharmacist) and any individuals you have nominated as your representative as and when required.
 This data sharing enables us to establish the type of care and support you need.
 It also allows us to design the right care package to suit your individual circumstances, including if (in future) you decide to receive care from an alternative provider.

-We will share personal information with law enforcement or other authorities if legally required to do so.
+We will share personal information with law enforcement or other authorities if requested or required.
 This includes information required by public bodies to evidence our compliance with the applicable regulatory framework.
 We are also required to share personal information with external social or health care professionals, including public bodies and local safeguarding groups (in some circumstances) to ensure your safety.

 We will share minimal and relevant information within Helping Hands Homecare in order to provide safe and effective services to you.